 And there’s a crocodile bustier in the film as well.

-Roasmund Pike plays Miranda Frost an MI6 agent assigned to keep tabs on the villain Gustav Graves.
+Roasmund Pike plays Miranda Frost an MI6 agent assigned to keep tabs on the villain Gustav Graves by infiltrating his organization.

 Ice, ice baby.